zjrohrbach/markdown-wkshts/Physics-Agenda.md

 -------------
 - Make sure to have calculator, notebook, and reading book with you every day!
 - If you have a 'zero' for the calculator check, please bring it in next week and show it to me... for full credit!
-- We will have a **Quiz** over Science, Math
+- We will have a **Quiz** over Science, Math, and Measurement next class.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY0MDUyOTAyMCwtMTI4MTc0MjIzNiwxOD
+eyJoaXN0b3J5IjpbNDc0NTgwMjM2LC0xMjgxNzQyMjM2LDE4ND
-Q5MTE3ODA1LDkwODkwMTA1OCw5MTM5ODc5NjYsMTUyOTk0NjA1
+kxMTc4MDUsOTA4OTAxMDU4LDkxMzk4Nzk2NiwxNTI5OTQ2MDU4
-OCwxNjkyMjQ4NzUxLDQzNTI2MjUwMiwyNjY0MDg4MjIsMTc5NT
+LDE2OTIyNDg3NTEsNDM1MjYyNTAyLDI2NjQwODgyMiwxNzk1MD
-A5NDg4NywtMTgxODY2MjI3MSwtMTA2NTMzMzUyMCwtNzIwMjAx
+k0ODg3LC0xODE4NjYyMjcxLC0xMDY1MzMzNTIwLC03MjAyMDEw
-MDQ0LDg4NDczMjQwLDM1MjMwMjA5NCw0MzU1MjExNDYsMTQzMz
+NDQsODg0NzMyNDAsMzUyMzAyMDk0LDQzNTUyMTE0NiwxNDMzMD
-A2NzA2OSwtMTQ1MTQxNjIxMCwtNjI3Mzg4OTgxLC0xNTA5OTI4
+Y3MDY5LC0xNDUxNDE2MjEwLC02MjczODg5ODEsLTE1MDk5Mjgx
-MTU2XX0=
+NTZdfQ==
 -->